Overview of the social care sector

 - to work in a multidisciplinary team alongside health workers

-- temporary or fixed-term contracts depending on your role - many jobs are subject to the renewal of funding
+- temporary or fixed-term contracts depending on your role.
+For example, domiciliary care roles and reablement work are usually short term.
+Many jobs are also subject to the renewal of funding

-- to build relationships with patients and service users and to have to deal with stressful situations, helping clients who are upset or angry.
+- to build relationships with patients and service users and to have to deal with stressful or frustrating situations, helping clients who are upset or angry.
 This can make the work emotionally challenging.

 To find out more about what it's like to work in a social care role, see job profiles.